smartdevicelink/sdl_requirements/detailed_docs/TRS/embedded_navi/GetWayPoints_TRS.md

 3.
 In case mobile application sends valid and allowed by Policies GetWayPoints_request to SDL

-and navigation interface is not available on HMI
+and Navigation interface is not available on HMI

 or